javers/javers.github.io/documentation/repository-examples/index.md

     List<Change> changes = javers.getChangeHistory(InstanceIdDTO.instanceId("Bob", Employee.class),5);
     String changeLog = javers.processChangeList(changes, new SimpleTextChangeLog());

-**What is important** <br/>
+**What’s important** <br/>
 You can think of ChangeProcessor as a `callback` based approach.
-JaVers processes a list of changes and fires callbacks provided by you when particular event occurs.
+JaVers processes a list of changes and fires callbacks provided by you when particular events occur.

 ChangeProcessor is an interface.
 You can implement it from scratch or use `AbstractTextChangeLog` &mdash;
-the scaffolding class designed to be extended by concrete change log renderer.
+the scaffolding class designed to be extended by a concrete change log renderer.

 JaVers comes with one concrete change log implementation &mdash; `SimpleTextChangeLog`.
 We use it in this example
 but of course, you can provide a custom implementation to meet your change log requirements.

-ChangeProcessor can be also used for processing changes calculated by ad-hoc diff but it shines when used for changes fetched from JaversRepository.
+ChangeProcessor can also be used for processing changes calculated by ad-hoc diff, but it shines when used for changes fetched from JaversRepository.

-Full example is shown below.
+The full example is shown below.

 <tt>ChangeLogExample.class :</tt>